 - (1) No structure used for recreation or entertainment shall be within 100 feet of any adjoining property line other than a street line or within 50 feet of any street line.
-Structures used for repair or storage shall not be located within 50 feet of property or street lines. - (2) No land used for active recreation shall be located within 100 feet of any property line. - (3) Vehicular access drives or parking areas shall not be within 50 feet of any adjoining property line, except for street lines, unless the Commission determines that a shorter distance will not create excessive disturbance to the adjoining property. - (4) For clubs, social or fraternal organizations serving alcoholic beverages, the following provisions shall apply: - (a) if granted, approvals shall be for a two-year period (and may be renewed); - the club's facilities shall not produce nuisance, noise, or disturbance that adversely affects the health, safety or comfort of others or detracts from adjacent property values; - (c) permits shall be obtained from the appropriate state agencies; and - (d) applicants shall annually provide the Commission with the names and addresses of all officers of the club.
+Structures used for repair or storage shall not be located within 50 feet of property or street lines. - (2) No land used for active recreation shall be located within 100 feet of any property line. - (3) Vehicular access drives or parking areas shall not be within 50 feet of any adjoining property line, except for street lines, unless the Commission determines that a shorter distance will not create excessive disturbance to the adjoining property. - (4) For clubs, social or fraternal organizations serving alcoholic beverages, the following provisions shall apply: - if granted, approvals shall be for a two-year period (and (a) may be renewed); - (b) the club's facilities shall not produce nuisance, noise, or disturbance that adversely affects the health, safety or comfort of others or detracts from adjacent property values; - (c) permits shall be obtained from the appropriate state agencies; and - (d) applicants shall annually provide the Commission with the names and addresses of all officers of the club. - (5) If the Zoning Enforcement Officer determines that a club has ceased to comply with any or all of the requirements described above in Subsections (a) through (d) above, or in his/her opinion it has become a nuisance in the area, he/she shall notify the Commission.
+If, after public notice and public hearing, the Commission determines that the club has become a nuisance in the area or creates noise and disturbance on the premises so as

 Nightclubs - Nightclubs are not permitted clubs, whether limited to private members or not.
-As a special use, restaurants with liquor licenses can provide limited entertainment as an accessory use to the service of
+As a special use, restaurants with liquor licenses can provide limited entertainment as an accessory use to the service of food.